angelodibella/git-context/README.md

 # `git-context`

-### :construction: **This project is in very early development.
-It is not currently usable but is being actively designed.** :construction:

-A Git extension for managing multiple repositories and developer personas within a single working directory.
+A Git extension for managing multiple repositories within a single working directory.

 ## The Problem